 13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility Long-term carcinogenicity studies have been performed in rats (dosing duration of 104 weeks) and mice (dosing duration of 91 weeks) at doses up to and including 900 mg/kg/day and 1,500 mg/kg/day, respectively.
 These doses are both approximately 3 times the maximum recommended human daily dose of 2,550 mg based on body surface area comparisons.
-No evidence of carcinogenicity with metformin was found in either male or female mice.
+No evidence of corcinogenicity with metformin was found in either male or female mice of carcinogenicity with metformin was found in either male or female mice.
 Similarly, there was no tumorigenic potential observed with metformin in male rats.
 There was, however, an increased incidence of benign stromal uterine polyps in female rats treated with 900 mg/kg/day.

-There was no evidence of a mutagenic potential of metformin in the following in vitro tests: Ames test (S. typhinurium), gene mutation test (mouse lymphoma cells), or chromosomal aberrations test (human lymphocytes).
-Results in the in vivo mouse micronucleus test were also negative.
+There was no evidence of a mutagenic potential of metformin in the following in vitro tests: Ames test (S. typhimurium), gene mutation test (mouse lymphoma cells), or chromosomal aberrations test (human lymphocytes).
+Results in the in vivo mouse micronucleus test were also negative

-Fertility of male or female rats was unaffected by metformin when administered at doses as high as 600 mg/kg/day, which is approximately 2 times the maximum recommended human daily dose of 2,550 mg based on body surface area comparisons.
+Fertility of male or female rats was unaffected by metformin when administered at doses as high as 600 mg/kg/day, which is approximately 2 times the maximum recommended human daily dose of 2,550 mg based on body surface area comparisons have